rishisachdev/RishiSachdevIndigo/README.md

 ```

-This `README.md` provides a comprehensive guide to setting up and running your project, including installation steps, database setup, API endpoints, and instructions for testing the API.
-Make sure to replace placeholders like `yourusername` with actual values relevant to your project.
+This `README.md` provides a comprehensive guide to setting up and running the project, including installation steps, database setup, API endpoints, and instructions for testing the API.